d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-sequence.md

-# Text Sequences
+# Converting Raw Text into Sequence Data
 :label:`sec_text-sequence`

-We have reviewed and evaluated statistical tools and prediction challenges for sequence data.
-Such data can take many forms.
-Specifically,
-as we will focus on
-in many chapters of the book,
-text is one of the most popular examples of sequence data.
-For example,
-an article can be simply viewed as a sequence of words, or even a sequence of characters.
-To facilitate our future experiments with sequence data, we will dedicate this section to explain common preprocessing steps for text.
-Usually, these steps are:
+Throughout this book,
+we will often work with text data represented as sequences of words, characters, or word-pieces.
+To get going, we'll need some basic tools for converting raw text into sequences of the appropriate form.
+Typical preprocessing pipelines
+execute the following steps:

 1. Load text as strings into memory.
-1. Split strings into tokens (e.g., words and characters).
+1. Split the strings into tokens (e.g., words or characters).
-1. Build a table of vocabulary to map the split tokens to numerical indices.
+1. Build a vocabulary dictionary to associate each vocabulary element with a numerical index.
-1. Convert text into sequences of numerical indices so they can be manipulated by models easily.
+1. Convert the text into sequences of numerical indices.

 ```{.python .input  n=1}
 %load_ext d2lbook.tab